Level Up 2013 Game Demo Contest - Frequently Asked Questions

 How are winners selected?

-We have a panel of respected game industry external judges who will review the submitted AND playable game demos.
+A group of Intel application engineers who work with game developers on optimizing their upcoming titles will narrow the field of playable game demos to a set of finalists.
+We have a panel of respected game industry external judges who will review finalists.
 They will play and evaluate the game demos on a system that matches our target PC platform specifications.
 They will then select the winners based on the criteria outlined in the official rules.

 Do I have to provide the source code for my game?
 Who owns the Intellectual Property (IP) for the game and the demo?

 We want you to have a successful business model with your game, which is why this is a game DEMO contest.
 You retain all rights to your intellectual property, and you do not have to send us the source code.
 Submission of a demo will only assign to Intel the right to promote and distribute the demos -we'll post them on the contest website, show them at trade shows, conferences, etc. All winning game demos will also be show for ninety (90) days on the Steam* Game Demo pages.
 These are all great ways to increase the exposure of your demo, and hopefully drive sales of your final commercial game title / product.

 Can my company, group or educational class submit an entry together?